Good CAT Score: 2025 Requirements by Job Level

 How Employers Interpret Your Score Report

-When employers review your CCAT test results, they see more than just your score.
+When employers review your CAT test results, they see more than just your score.
 Their report includes:

 Score Range Comparison